toxicmassk/lab-movies-celebrities/README.md

 ### Steps we will follow in this iteration:

-1. In the routes file (`routes/celebrities.routes.js`) create the following GET route: `/celebrities/create`
+1. In the app file (`index.js`) create the following GET route handler: `/celebrities/create`
 2. In that route we have to render the `celebrities/new-celebrity` view
 3. In that view file:
    - Add an `<h2>` for the page's heading.
    - Add a `<form>` tag that makes a POST request to `/celebrities/create`.
    - Add `<input>` tags inside the form so the user can fill in values for each attribute of the celebrity.
 Make an input for `name`, `occupation`, and `catchPhrase`
    - Add a `<button>` tag in the form so the user can submit the form once they are done filling it out.
-4. Create the `/celebrities/create` POST route in `routes/celebrities.routes.js`.
+4. Create the `/celebrities/create` POST route handler in `index.js`.
 5. In that route we have to **create** an instance of the `Celebrity` model (don't forget, we should get all the info from the form through _req.body_)
    - If there is an error, render the `celebrities/new-celebrity` view so the user can try again and
    - If there is no error, redirect to the page with the list of celebrities.
 This route will be created in the next iteration `/celebrities`
-6. In the `views/index.hbs` view file:
+6. In the `views/home.hbs` view file:
    - Add a link that goes to the page you just created with the form to create a new celebrity.

 <br>